 Do Seek Medical Assistance

-Make sure that you see a doctor to treat your injuries.
+Make sure to seek medical attention so that a doctor can treat your injuries.
 It’s very important to tell the physician that your injury occurred on the job.
 Medical records will be the foundation of your workers’ compensation claim.
-Without detailed medical documentation, your employer’s insurance company may not be able to determine your eligibility for full workers’ compensation benefits.
+Without detailed medical documentation of your medical care, your employer’s insurance company may not be able to determine your eligibility for full workers’ compensation benefits.

 Do Keep In Mind That You Can Choose Your Own Doctor